Lisa Whisenant, OTR

 Philosophy of care and typical treatment strategies:

 As a pelvic health physical therapist who also has endometriosis, I believe I offer a unique perspective for treatment with a personal connection.
 I truly empathize with all the aspects of life touched by endometriosis and pelvic pain.
-My practice offers holistic evaluation and treatment looking beyond the pelvis at the movement system from head to toes.
-The care is patient-centered with the patient as a crucial part of the healthcare team.
-I help my patients to navigate their care and value autonomy with healthcare education.
+My practice offers holistic evaluation and treatment, looking beyond the pelvis at the movement system from head to toes.
+The care is patient-centered, with the patient as a crucial part of the healthcare team.
+I help my patients navigate their care and value autonomy with healthcare education.
 Individuals with endometriosis often have overactive nervous systems and responses.
 It is important to use gentle treatment modalities for the sensitized system.
 This may include external and internal myofascial work, yoga, breathwork, and desensitization of the nervous system.